dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 4 Lurie.md

 Note that for an algebraic variety of dimension $n$, cohomology can only be supported on degrees up to $2n$, so it will never look like a polynomial algebra -- but this is something that may work for stacks (e.g. $\bar Y = B\GG_m)$.

+What does the GL trace formula say in this case?